mattiaspaul/ChasingClouds/README.md

 See open open job opportunities PostDoc and/or PhD at <http://mpheinrich.de/opportunities.html>

-Watch a recorded version of the ICCV 2023 talk at <https://cloud.imi.uni-luebeck.de/s/GZzQJwWdz4jx8jr>
+Watch a recorded version of the ICCV 2023 talk at <https://cloud.imi.uni-luebeck.de/s/GZzQJwWdz4jx8jr> Some extended slides from a recent abstract presentation at BVM 2024 can be found here: <https://cloud.imi.uni-luebeck.de/s/2mHcy3TCZnpjdxr>

 Check out an interactive live-demo or apply DiVRoC on your own data at <https://huggingface.co/spaces/mattiaspaul/chasingclouds>